 See the famous Bellagio Fountains right outside the Bellagio Hotel.
 Then head inside to see their spectacular Conservatory and Botanical Gardens decked-out for the holidays.

 Their “Majestic Holiday Magic” exhibit featuring nostalgic icons and over-the-top decor is sure to get you into the holiday spirit.

 Insider tip: Head there at night, the fountains are prettier to watch when lit up.

-Remember, many of these options are available on the Las Vegas Explorer Pass, where you can save up to 55% on combined admission vs paying at the gate.
+Remember, many of these options are available on the Go Las Vegas Pass, where you can save up to 55% on combined admission vs paying at the gate.

-Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Explorer Pass.
+Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Go Las Vegas Pass.